 Enter the code that identifies the reconciliation rule for the system to use when it processes automatic bank statements for this bank account.
 The rule that you enter in this field must be part of the group that you entered in the previous field.
-The Reconciliation Group and Reconciliation Rule fields work in conjunction with one another.
+The Reconciliation Group and Reconciliation Rule fields work with each another.